WBK-Robotics/industrial-assembly-taskboard/docs/source/List-of-Required-Components.rst

 ===========================

 The following is a list of non-3D-printed components needed to assemble the different tasks.
-The links and Misumi as a suggested supplier are merely recommendations.
+The part numbers reference Misumi as a sample supplier but these are merely recommendations.
 Equivalent components, with the measurements given from different suppliers, work just as well.
-Screws:

 .. list-table::
     :header-rows: 1